 I think there is good value in the roundtable discussions at conferences.
 The best discussion often comes from the questions.
-If people ask questions about the same topic, it’s a good indication that content covering that topic would be popular.
+If people ask questions about the same topic, it indicates content covering that topic would be popular.

 I would try to find the answer and report back.
-But then I realized that customer service representatives speak with the customers all the time.
+But then I realized customer service representatives speak with the customers all the time.
 They get a lot of business-specific questions, but they also get many general questions.
-Those general questions can lead to great ideas for content.
+Those general questions can lead to great content creation ideas.

 Like customer service representatives, salespeople are in constant communication with customers and can be a great source of content ideas.

 After all, they’re on the front lines.
 Even better, salespeople work with customers in the early stages of the sales process, so they answer common questions all the time.
-You can take that insight and turn it into great content that will attract other potential customers.
+You can take this insight and turn it into great content to attract other potential customers.

-Look at the popular posts on your site, even going back a few years, to get some content ideas.
+Want to know where to get content ideas based on work you’ve already done?
+Look at the popular posts on your site (even those that are a few years old).
 You can create new content on the same topics or repurpose content into other forms like videos, podcasts, and more.

-Webinars have really become popular the last few years, but they’ve been around for a while.
-Check out the popular webinars in your industry to get content ideas.
-Also, look at the influencers; they usually hold webinars.
+Webinars have really become popular recently, but they’ve been around for a while.
+Popular webinars in your industry can be an amazing resource to check out if you’re wondering where to get content ideas that are buzzworthy.
+Also, look at influencers; they usually hold webinars.
 Follow a few and see which ones are most popular.
 The topics discussed can make for great topics for all content.

 Have a discussion with someone who has little to no interest in your industry.
 They’ll likely have questions that would get you brainstorming great content ideas.